Arty2/lightbox-player/README.md

 ## Future improvements

 - [ ] Allow automatic playback of intro and outro sequence. (in progress)
+- [ ] Allow playback of different video files or images per instance (requirement: exact same length) if discovered ont he same directory.
-- [ ] Use a static image in place of the callibration video.
+- [x] Use a static image in place of the callibration video.
 - [ ] Align subtitles to screen (1) when in “equal-height” mode.
 - [ ] Include a script to install depedencies automatically on the first use.
 May not install WSL automatically, but can fail gracefully instead.
-- [ ] Allow playback of different video files per instance (requirement: exact same length) if discovered ont he same directory.
-- [ ] When a video file’s width is beyond the width of the first connected screen, it should play in one instance instead of multiple.
+- [x] When a video file’s width is beyond the width of the first connected screen, it should play in one instance instead of multiple.

 ## Known issues & Limitations

 - Only works “as is” under Windows 10 as it uses a few built-in utilities.
 This is a “won’t-fix” limitation.
-- The first time you use it, Windows Firewall will complain about *socat*, and it’s necessary to allow it otherwise synchronised playback won’t work.
+- The first time you use it, Windows Firewall will complain about *Mplayer*, and it’s necessary to allow it otherwise synchronised playback won’t work.
-- Callibration video files are missing from this release, thus the script will exit if no videos are found within the `./FILMS` directory.
 - May malfunction when more than 4 screens are connected.
 - Sometimes, *wmic.exe* returns the wrong width if an additional monitor was previously connected.
 Only affects the *DEBUG mode*.